 The big motor is capable of producing a prodigious 505 horsepower and 752 lb-ft of torque.
 It is matched to an eight-speed automatic transmission that can be controlled with steering-wheel mounted paddleshifters.
 Despite the fuel saving measures, the Bentley's firepower and mass can't cheat physics, and fuel economy checks in at 11 mpg in the city and 18 mpg on the highway.

-A new air suspension system with Continuous Damping Control (CDC) creates an even more refined and comfortable ride at lower speeds, yet can reduce the Mulsanne's ride height automatically at high speeds to reduce lift and improve aerodynamic stability.
+An air suspension system with Continuous Damping Control (CDC) creates a refined and comfortable ride at lower speeds, yet can reduce the Mulsanne's ride height automatically at high speeds to reduce lift and improve aerodynamic stability.

 Craftsmanship and Technology Inside